h4rvey-g/Note-Blog/content/USMLE/Endocrine/Thyroid cancer.md

 - Pathology![[highresdefault_L1488.jpg|highresdefault_L1488.jpg]]
 	- <span style="background:rgba(240, 200, 0, 0.2)">Ovoid cells of C cell origin and therefore without follicle development</span>
 	- <span style="background:rgba(240, 200, 0, 0.2)">Amyloid in the stroma (stains with Congo red)</span>
-		- These amyloid deposits are derived from calcitonin secreted by the neoplastic C cells
+		- These amyloid deposits are derived from [[calcitonin|calcitonin]] secreted by the neoplastic C cells